Practical Operator Sketching Framework for Accelerating Iterative Data-Driven Solutions in Inverse Problems: Theoretical Analysis

-\end{mycor} The proof of this Corollary is a simplified version of the proof of Theorem 1, hence we do not repeatedly present this proof in the appendix.
+When the restricted eigenvalue $\mu_c$ is large enough such that $\alpha < 1$, the PnP-MS2G has a linear convergence in estimation error, up to $\frac{\ve}{1 - \alpha}$ only depending the approximation accuracy of the denoiser in terms of projection.
+For many inverse problems for example CT/PET tomographic imaging we have $L_s \approx L_f$ where $L_f$ being the largest eigenvalue of $\frac{1}{n}A^TA$, and in these tasks the same convergence rate in Theorem \ref{thm1} apply for both sketched algorithms and the full-batch counterpart.
+This suggests the tremendous potential of computational saving of PnP-MS2G over classical methods.

-\footnote{For the noiseless case $b = Ax^\dagger$, $\delta = 0$.}When the restricted eigenvalue $\mu_c$ is large enough such that $\alpha < 1$, the simplified LSPD has a linear convergence in estimation error, up to $\frac{\ve}{1 - \alpha}$ only depending the approximation accuracy of the primal-subnet in terms of projection.
-For many inverse problems for example CT/PET tomographic imaging we have $L_s \approx L_f$ where $L_f$ being the largest eigenvalue of $\frac{1}{n}A^TA$, and in these tasks the same convergence rate in Theorem \ref{thm1} apply for both LSPD/SkLSPD and LPD.
-This suggests the tremendous potential of computational saving of LSPD over full batch LPD.
+From the above bound we can observe that, the reconstruction accuracy of a certain stage of PnP-MS2G is dependent on $\ve_1$ and $\ve_2$ which directly rely on the sketch-size on the image domain.
+If we eventually reduce the image-domain sketch-size, then $\ve_1, \ve_2 \rightarrow 0$ and we can have optimal estimation accuracy.
+Hence this bound demonstrates that our multi-stage strategy is necessary.

-One the other hand, using similar technique we can provide a complementing lower bound for the estimation error of SkLSGD: \begin{theorem} (Lower bound.)
-Under the same conditions of Theorem \ref{thm1}, if we further assume the constraint set $\M$ is convex, for any $\gamma > 0$, $\exists R(\gamma)$, if $\|x_0 - x^\dagger\|_2 \leq R(\gamma)$, the estimation error of the output of SkLSGD satisfies the lower bound:
+One the other hand, using similar technique we can provide a complementing lower bound for the estimation error of PnP-MS2G: \begin{theorem} (Lower bound.)
+Under the same conditions of Theorem \ref{thm1}, if we further assume the constraint set $\M$ is convex, for any $\gamma > 0$, $\exists R(\gamma)$, if $\|x_{\mr{init}} - x^\dagger\|_2 \leq R(\gamma)$, the estimation error of the output of the $k$-th stage PnP-MS2G satisfies the lower bound:

-where $\ve_\star = \ve_0 + \tau\ve_3 + \tau\ve_4$. \end{theorem} Again, we present the proof of this result in the appendix.
+where $\ve_\star = \ve_0 + \kappa\eta\ve_1 + \kappa\eta\ve_2$. \end{theorem} Again, we present the proof of this result in the appendix.